-The term “extraction approach” in Table 2 indicates the model with the full list of the fission products while “addition approach” relates to the “clean” composition (lithium fluoride, depleted uranium and plutonium only).
+The term “extraction approach” in Error!
+Reference source not found. indicates the model with the full list of the fission products while “addition approach” relates to the “clean” composition (lithium fluoride, depleted uranium and plutonium only).
 More detailed information about the above mentioned models and the reasons to create will be given in the discussion.
 The number of the inactive and active batches was equal to 50 and 100 correspondingly for all variants.
 The given standard deviation of the calculation result is for the references cases, thus for the system including all fission products in the extraction approach and for the ‘clean’ reactor configuration.
-These standard deviations have been used to determine the 95% confidence interval which is depicted by the black and red horizontal lines shown Figure 4 as well as the black, red and green lines in Figure 5 and Figure 6.

 The spent LWR fuel with burnup equal to 50 GWd/tHM after 10 years in the pool contains more than 90 chemical elements.
 Each chemical element contains from 1 (F, Al) to 16 (Sn) isotopes.
-The SNF composition as given by a FISPIN [19] calculation is given in Figure 2.
+The SNF composition as given by a FISPIN [19] calculation is given in Fig 2.
 By far the majority of the SNF is still UO2, which typically is about 93 to 95% of the amount depending on the original enrichment and the burnup.
 However, the major fission product elements by amount can be identified in addition, they are Zr, Mo, Xe, and Nd, while the major breeding product is Pu.
 The full table with the SNF composition based on UOX fuel with a burnup of 50 GWd/tHM and a storage time of 10 years as given by FISPIN is presented in the supplementary materials.

-Figure 2: Elementary composition of the used spent nuclear fuel composition as calculated by FISPIN
+Fig 2: Elementary composition of the used spent nuclear fuel composition as calculated by FISPIN

 Linking the information on the SNF with the list of elements considered in the EVOL benchmark for the salt clean-up provides the starting point for the following sensitivity study, which was performed based on the obtained critical composition.
-The elements and their amounts in the SNF are given in Figure 3.
+The elements and their amounts in the SNF are given in Fig 3.
 The dominant elements of the ones chosen to be used for the sensitivity study were Zr, Nd, Cs, Ce, and Ba.

-Figure 3: Fission products elements which are dissolved in the salt and are observed for the salt clean-up based on the list given in the EVOL benchmark
+Fig 3: Fission products elements which are dissolved in the salt and are observed for the salt clean-up based on the list given in the EVOL benchmark

 When considering the list of isotopes given in supplementary materials, it is obvious that it will be almost impossible to run a Monte-Carlo calculation with acceptable computational demand and the requested accuracy.
 This led us to an important approximation, the cut-off of isotopes with low molar factions (below threshold of 10-6 [mols/tU-initial]).
+The standard deviations given in Table 2 have been used to determine the 95% confidence interval which is depicted by the black and red horizontal lines shown Fig 4 as well as the black, red and green lines in Fig 5 and Fig 6.